NdakoAdama/alx-system_engineering-devops/0x02-shell_redirections/README.md

-A script that counts the dirwctoriws and sub directories in a specified directory A script that displays 10 newest file in the current directory A script that display any input that appears only onceA script that Display lines containing the pattern “root” from the file A script that Display the number of lines that contain the pattern “bin” in the file /etc/passwd
+A script that counts the dirwctoriws and sub directories in a specified directory A script that displays 10 newest file in the current directory A script that display any input that appears only onceA script that Display lines containing the pattern “root” from the file A script that Display the number of lines that contain the pattern “bin” in the file /etc/passwd A script that isplay lines containing the pattern “root” and 3 lines after them in the file /etc/passwd